yansh985/Sales-Analysis-Database-Project/README.md

 - **Customers**: Stores customer information including name, email, and country.
 - **Products**: Stores product details such as price and category.
 - **Orders**: Logs each customer’s orders with product quantity and date.
-- **Order_Details**: Holds additional information for each order like discount, shipping fee, and order status.
+- **Order_Details**: This holds additional information for each order, such as discounts, shipping fees, and order statuses.

 ## Key Analysis
 1. **Sales Analysis**